 Although older children are more likely to know how to swim, they are at risk for drowning.
 Reasons include overestimation of their skills, unawareness of water currents or water depth, and being near water when drinking alcohol or using drugs.
+Teens can also sometimes lack impulse control and are subject to peer pressure.
+All of these factors can place your teen in a dangerous situation.
 To protect your teen from drowning, AAP offers these tips:

 Insist that your teen always swim with a buddy.

 Encourage your teen to take swimming, diving, and water safety or rescue classes to give them the skills needed to swim and dive safely.
 These classes may also prevent your teen from acting recklessly.